ValdemarGr/gql/docs/tutorial.md

 For this showcase, Star Wars will be our domain of choice.

-We'll go through setting up a simple GraphQL schema by first defining idiomatic scala types and then constructing the relevant schema.
+We'll go through setting up a GraphQL sevrver that represents our Star Wars datatypes by:
+1. Defining idiomatic scala types for the Star Wars domain.
+2. Introducing GraphQL.
+3. Defining a gql schema for our datatypes.
 ## Setup
 We'll have to introduce some dependencies first.
-For this tutorial, we'll be pulling everything needed to construct a "server".
+For this tutorial, we'll be pulling everything needed to construct a server.
 ```scala
 libraryDependencies ++= Seq(
   "io.github.valdemargr" %% "gql-server" % "@VERSION@",